gapple/drupal-realname/README.txt

 Settings
 --------
-The settings page is at Administer >> User >> Realname.
+The settings page is at Administer >> Config >> User >> Real name.

-This is where you choose which fields from the profile will be used to create the user's RealName.
+This is where you choose which user tokens will be used to create the user's RealName.

-Note: Currently only "single line textfield" data will be shown.

-The "Separator" value will be placed between the pieces of the name.

-TODO: Change to a pattern for more flexilibility.

 Permissions
 -----------